alessandro-001/alessandro-001/README.md

 ## About Me

-I’m Alessandro, a software engineer working on full-stack embedded systems and softwares.
+I’m Alessandro, a software engineer working on full-stack embedded systems and software.
 After transitioning from a dentistry background, I completed a Master’s in Computer Science and now focus on building integrated systems.

 ### What I Work On
-- Embedded development (ESP32, firmwares)
+- Embedded development (ESP32, firmware)
 - Electronics design (PCB, circuit design)
-- IIoT systems and device connectivity
+- IIoT systems and device connectivity (WiFi, MQTT, HTTP)
 - Full-stack applications (backend services, APIs and frontend interfaces)

 ### Interests